twisted/pydoctor/docs/source/usage.rst

 .. note:: This exemple assume you are running the ``pydoctor`` build from Unix and the current directory is the root folder of your package.

-.. warning:: The ``--html-viewsource-base`` argument  should point to a tag rather than a branch since line
+.. warning:: The ``--html-viewsource-base`` argument  should point to a tag or a commit SHA rather than a branch since line
     numbers aren't going to match otherwise when commits are added to the branch after the documentation has been published.

 Publish your documentation with Github actions